Zulko/pianoputer/README.md

 # Pianoputer

-This repository contains a minimal code to play on your computer keyboard like if it was a piano, an instrument that I call the Pianoputer (yeah I am not very good at names).
-Here is a [video](https://www.youtube.com/watch?v=z410eauCnHc) of the program in action.
+This library allows you to play on your computer keyboard like if it was a piano, an instrument that I call the Pianoputer.
+Here is a [video](https://www.youtube.com/watch?v=z410eauCnHc) of the program in action with an azerty keyboard.

 ## Play!